 Not surprisingly, Beijing Capital Airport is vastly larger than I remember from our first visit in 1982.
 We landed at Terminal 3 but our connecting flight was in Terminal 2, about five km away, and to get there we first needed our free transit visas.
 This was problematical as our boarding passes were not easily accessible — we expected to get them at the airline desk for the next leg — and we were in a catch 22.
 Eventually, after being fingerprinted and photographed like everyone else, we were able to show sufficient documentation and got our visas so we could begin the trek to Terminal 2.
 It was a long walk through a few security checkpoints and we eventually arrived at the “Automated People Mover” for a train trip to the other end of the Terminal 3.
 Here we caught the free shuttle bus to Terminal 2.
 We still had a dreaded ten hour layover but it left time to eat and get a few hours sleep at an airport hotel.
 We made the flight with time to spare but suggest you don’t ever expect transiting in Beijing to be a fast process.
 Even if it’s at an off-peak time as it was for us, be sure to leave at least a few hours.
 It’s a process!

 It was a long trip and we were happy to arrive at Ho Chi Minh City’s Tân Sơn Nhất International Airport.
 It was an easy experience after Beijing and was no problem to exchange money and get a cheap Vietnamese SIM card.
-There wasn’t much choice but to take a taxi from the airport to our AirBnB and, though Vietnamese cab drivers have a reputation as scammers, we had no problems.
+There wasn’t much choice but to take a taxi from the airport to our C$37 AirBnB and, though Vietnamese cab drivers have a reputation as scammers, we had no problems.
 He dropped us off at a tiny, narrow pedestrian alley and pointed.
 It was before seven in the morning and we were a bit anxious as we headed off.
 Something didn’t seem right but we banged on the metal gate of the address we had written down.
 Eventually a woman poked her head out, soon followed by her son.
 To make a long story short, it was the wrong address.
 The host had put a fake address in his listing, emailing us the correct address shortly before we arrived and we hadn’t noticed the difference.
 The young guy we woke up was very gracious and went out of his way to get us headed in the right direction.
 We walked a few blocks through more narrow alleys and eventually arrived at the correct address.
 It was a relief.
-He also hooked us up with GRAB, Vietnam’s ride-sharing service which replaced Uber in that part of the world.
+The concierge hooked us up with GRAB, Vietnam’s ride-sharing service which has replaced Uber in that part of the world.
 We used it often in Vietnam; it was flawless, fast and cheap.

 After settling in and taking a nap we headed for the War Remnants Museum, formerly called the Exhibition House for US and Puppet Crimes and located in the former United States Information Agency building.
 Lots of remarkable exhibits from planes, bombs and the effects of agent orange to French wire prison cages and a guillotine.
 There was a temporary show, sponsored by the State of Kentucky and dedicated to the 89 photojournalists known to have lost their lives or gone missing covering Vietnam’s wars.
 Lots of unpleasant things but important to see.
-I have the impression that Vietnamese have moved on but we encountered several American veterans for whom the war seems to linger.
+I have the impression that Vietnamese have largely moved on but we encountered several American veterans for whom the war seems to linger.

 Next day was our one day tour to the Mekong Delta.
-Interesting place and nice to see but one day was not enough and we’d splurge on a two or three day visit if we had it to do over.
+Interesting place and nice to see but one day was not enough and we’d splurge on a two or three day tour if we had it to do over.
 That was it for our too-brief visit to Saigon.
 The bus to Cambodia awaited us in the morning.